dexterkwxn/template-ui-python/README.md

 2. Make the generated code an executable

 # Current Plan
-- [ ] template code for application with markers that can be found and replaced
+- [x] template code for application with markers that can be found and replaced
 - [ ] application has selections to customize colour, padding, and other settings
-- [ ] button to generate a new folder with the exact same codebase but with the new settings
+- [x] button to generate a new folder with the exact same codebase but with the new settings
+- [ ] make the UI look more modern and sleek
+- [ ] have a checkbox to auto launch the newly created application
+- [ ] colour selector either RGB values or hex code maybe.